dbj-data/dbj-fwk/README.md

 SEH is intrinsic part of Windows.
 It is also intrinsic part of Microsoft C/C++ compiler, a.k.a.
 CL (cl.exe).
 Thus it is always there.
 In any kind of Windows executable.

-By managing raised Structured Execeptions (SE) in your main you are in total control.
+By managing raised Structured Execeptions (SE) in your apps you are in total control.
 C or C++.
 Stack overflow, division with zero, etc. All this "things" and more, are caught by the SEH.
 You just have to handle them.

-In here we have encapsulated all of that for you.
+In here we have encapsulated all of that handling for you.
+And more.
 We create a minidump in case of SE caught.
-You are informed with full path where is that *.dmp file saved.
+Users are informed with full path where is that *.dmp file saved.

 All the dmp (aka minidump) files are stored in